Angel Hair Stracchino and Tomato Pasta

 Instructions

-2. Crush the garlic over the tomatoes, roughly chop the olives and capers and add them along with the dried herbs, salt and pepper and sugar.
+2. Crush the garlic over the tomatoes, roughly chop the olives and capers, and add them along with the dried herbs, salt, pepper, and sugar.

-3. Drizzle the olive oil over the top then stir to combine everything well.
-Allow to marinate for at least 2 hours, the longer the better, stirring occasionally.
+3. Drizzle the olive oil over the top and stir to combine everything well.
+Allow to marinate for at least 2 hours, or longer, stirring occasionally.

 4. Tear the basil into pieces and set aside.

-6. Toss through the basil, transfer to a serving platter or plates and dollop on the stracchino.
-Serve immediately.
+7. Toss through the basil, transfer to a serving platter or plates, and dollop on the stracchino.

 Notes